btcguide/btcguide.github.io/_pages/setup-computer/bitcoin-node-advanced.md

 TODO: add link

 ## Run Node Over Tor
-Jameson Lopp has a good guide:
+Jameson Lopp has a good guide on increasing the privacy of your node (as well as the Bitcoin network in general) by running your node over Tor:

 [https://blog.lopp.net/how-to-run-bitcoin-as-a-tor-hidden-service-on-ubuntu/](https://blog.lopp.net/how-to-run-bitcoin-as-a-tor-hidden-service-on-ubuntu/)